liferay/liferay-screens/ios/Documentation/DDLListScreenlet.md

 The `DDLListScreenlet` delegates some events in an object that conforms to the `DDLListScreenletDelegate` protocol.
 This protocol lets you implement the following methods:

-- `- screenlet:onDDLListResponseRecords:`: Called when a page of contents is received.
+- `- screenlet:onDDLListResponse:`: Called when a page of contents is received.
 Note that this method may be called more than once; once for each retrieved page.
 - `- screenlet:onDDLListError:`: Called when an error occurs in the process.
 The `NSError` object describes the error.
-- `- screenlet:onDDLSelectedRecord:`: Called when an item in the list is selected.
+- `- screenlet:onDDLSelected:`: Called when an item in the list is selected.